 Note: The following example describes how to lock a dataset, but the same procedure applies to maps.
 Options are applicable based on the selected page.

 - The datasets view appears, displaying all of your datasets.

-From the dashboard:
+From the Data page:

 - A confirmation dialog box appears.

-- Click OK,LOCK
+- Click OK,LOCK.

-From a selected view:
+From the dataset view:

-- Click the name of a dataset
+- Click the name of a dataset.

-- The selected dataset opens in the Data View
+- The selected dataset opens in the Data View.

-- Select Lock dataset from the Edit menu
+Select Lock dataset from the Edit menu.

 Viewing Locked Datasets/Maps: